inveniosoftware/docs-invenio-ils/docs/quickstart.md

 ./scripts/setup
 ```

 The previous step created a set of demo data that allows to try the product.
-By default, the following users are created:
+You can find the list of demo users in the homepage of InvenioILS when you run it.
+Otherwise, here the list:

 | user | email | psw | notes |
 | - | - | - | - |